On "Pro-Life" Libertarianism

 There exists a remarkable (albeit rare) creature that one is liable to encounter in the murkier corridors of political and moral philosophy -- namely the "pro-life" libertarian.
 This peculiar hybrid is a staunch defender of the purportedly non-perfectionist libertarian scheme of social organization while simultaneously arguing that foetal abortion is immoral and should be prohibited.
-I intend to demonstrate that these two ethical stances are incompatible and mutually exclusive, irrespective of their individual merit, if one is commited to rational coherence and consistency within a single framework of moral philosophy.
+It seems clear to me that these two ethical stances are incompatible and mutually exclusive, irrespective of their individual merit, if one is commited to rational coherence and consistency within a single framework of moral philosophy.

-The libertarian scheme of social organization is typically based on the notion of rights.
-Nozick, an influential champion of the minimal state, begins his magnum opus Anarchy, State and Utopia with the following sentence: "Individuals have rights... so strong and far-reaching that they raise the question of what, if anything, the state and its officials may do".
+The ethical backbone of libertarianism is typically based on the notion of rights.
+Nozick, an influential champion of the minimal state, begins his magnum opus Anarchy, State and Utopia with the claim that "individuals have rights... so strong and far-reaching that they raise the question of what, if anything, the state and its officials may do".
 Nozick, like many libertarians before him, builds a political philosophy on the Lockean conception of rights, and concludes that anything beyond a night-watchman state charged with the protection of life, liberty and property is unwarranted.
-I take his views to be fairly representative of mainstream libertarians, although there are some who support an even more radical approach (e.g. Murray Rothbard's 'propertarianism').
+I take his views to be fairly representative of mainstream libertarians, although there are some who support an even more radical approach (e.g. Murray Rothbard and his 'propertarianism').
 The arguments I will advance apply equally to any variant of libertarianism which postulates absolute property rights -- which, incidentally, amounts to more or less all of them.

-Before proceeding, it is worth explicating what I take to be a "pro-life" stance towards abortion.
+Before proceeding, it is also worth explicating what I take to be a "pro-life" stance towards abortion.
 I take it to be a view to the effect that aborting a human foetus is morally wrong under some (or all) circumstances.
-I include here all versions ranging from the moderate view, which admits "special" circumstances under which it is permissible (e.g. when the host's life is in danger), to the radical view, which argues that abortion is always wrong irrespective of circumstances.
-As we shall see, both these versions (and anything in between them) are equally susceptible to my criticism when conjoined with a libertarian conception of society.
+I include here all versions ranging from the moderate view, which admits "special" circumstances under which it is permissible (e.g. when the host's life is in danger, or cases of rape), to the radical view, which argues that abortion is always wrong irrespective of circumstances.
+As we shall see, both these versions (and anything in between them) are equally susceptible to my criticism when conjoined with a rights-based libertarian framework of morality.

 Arguments against abortion are typically based on the sanctity of human life.
 At some stage in the process of development, the foetus is no longer to be regarded as a mere cluster of cells.
 The exact stage at which this occurs varies between ideologies.
 The current official Catholic doctrine, I believe, states that life begins at conception, while some maintain that it begins with the development of cognitive faculties.
 We need not concern ourselves with the finer points of this distinction.
-What concerns us is the fact that the "pro-lifers", as a whole, maintain that the foetus at some stage becomes a human being, and that as such, it should not be removed from the host -- it has a right to life and removal constitutes murder.
+What concerns us is the fact that the "pro-lifers", as a whole, maintain that the foetus at some stage becomes a human being, and that as such, it should not be removed from the host -- it has a right to life and removal constitutes murder since the foetus cannot survive outside the womb.
 Consequently, abortion should be made a punishable criminal offence, as it violates the rights of the foetus.

 Following this rough and ready sketch of the "pro-life" stance, I can state my thesis, which is the following: libertarianism and the "pro-life" stance are mutually incompatible, whatever form these two ideologies may take.
 The only stance on abortion compatible with libertarianism is an entirely permissive one -- for the libertarian, abortion must be permitted under any and all circumstances, on any pretext whatsoever.